 Your personal information may be transferred to, and processed in, countries other than the country in which you are resident.
 These countries may have data protection laws that are different to the laws of your country, and in some cases, may not be as protective.
 Specifically, our website servers are located in the U.S. and we may process your information in jurisdictions where our affiliates/partners and third-party service providers are located.

 Whenever we transfer your information, we take safeguards to protect it.
-These safeguards include implementing the European Commission’s Standard Contractual Clauses for transfers of personal data between us and our affiliates to whom we transfer the information which require these companies to protect personal information they process from the EEA, UK, or Switzerland in accordance with European Union data protection law.
+These safeguards include implementing the European Commission’s Standard Contractual Clauses for transfers of personal information between us and our affiliates to whom we transfer the information which require these companies to protect personal information they process from the EEA, UK, or Switzerland in accordance with European Union data protection law.
 Our Standard Contractual Clauses can be provided on request.
 We implement similar appropriate safeguards with our third-party service providers and further details can be provided upon request.

 Privacy Shield Update

-Imply Data, Inc. previously participated in the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks and complied with the Privacy Shield Principles regarding the collection, use, and retention of personal data transferred from the European Union and the UK, or Switzerland (as applicable) to the U.S. As a result of the July 16, 2020 Court of Justice of the E.U. judgment and subsequent September 8, 2020 FDPIC opinion, the Privacy Shield Framework is no longer a valid means to comply with E.U. data protection requirements when transferring personal data from the E.U., U.K. or Switzerland to the U.S., and Imply has withdrawn its certification from the program.
+Imply Data, Inc. previously participated in the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks and complied with the Privacy Shield Principles regarding the collection, use, and retention of personal information transferred from the European Union and the UK, or Switzerland (as applicable) to the U.S. As a result of the July 16, 2020 Court of Justice of the E.U. judgment and subsequent September 8, 2020 FDPIC opinion, the Privacy Shield Framework is no longer a valid means to comply with E.U. data protection requirements when transferring personal information from the E.U., U.K. or Switzerland to the U.S., and Imply has withdrawn its certification from the program.